Anna Coote: 1978–89: editor and campaigner

 Coote was appointed Deputy Editor of the New Statesman from 1978 to 1982.
-In 1982 she published with Beatrix Campbell a history of women's liberation in the 1970s, an account of its achievements and failures and a strategy for the future.
+In 1982, she published with Beatrix Campbell a history of women's liberation in the 1970s, an account of its achievements and failures and a strategy for the future.

-In 1982 Coote and Tess Gill came to prominence in the El Vino case.
+In 1982, Coote and Tess Gill came to prominence in the El Vino case.
 They were the first to successfully challenge the policy of the El Vino wine bar in Fleet Street, London, of not serving women at the bar and instead requiring them to order by table service in a back room.
 Their legal action against El Vino was eventually heard in the Court of Appeal and upheld in November 1982.
 It was described by The Daily Telegraph as "one of the most celebrated and publicised sex discrimination proceedings" under the Sex Discrimination Act.
-In 2017 Coote and Gill attended a celebration at El Vino, now under new owners, for the 35th anniversary of the case.
+In 2017, Coote and Gill attended a celebration at El Vino, now under new owners, for the 35th anniversary of the case.

-Coote then turned to current affairs television as Editor and Producer of Diverse Productions from 1982 to 1986.
+Coote then turned to current affairs television as editor and producer of Diverse Productions from 1982 to 1986.
 Diverse was set up to pioneer programming on politics and current affairs to the new Channel 4 based on tough journalistic standards.
 Coote was producer and presenter on current affairs programmes The Friday Alternative and Diverse Reports.
-In 1987 she worked as columnist on the short-lived left-wing tabloid newspaper, News on Sunday.
+In 1987, she worked as columnist on the short-lived left-wing tabloid newspaper, News on Sunday.

 1989–2008: director, commissioner, researcher

-Since 1989 Coote has been prominent as a researcher, policy analyst and campaigner on a wide range of issues, including social policy, sustainable development, public health policy, public involvement and democratic dialogue, gender and equality.
-From 1989 to 98 she was Senior Research Fellow and Deputy Director of the Institute for Public Policy Research (IPPR).
-From 1998 to 2004 she was Director of Health Policy at the King's Fund; and from 2005 to 2008 she led the Healthcare Commission’s work on engaging patients and the public.
+Since 1989, Coote has been prominent as a researcher, policy analyst and campaigner on a wide range of issues, including social policy, sustainable development, public health policy, public involvement and democratic dialogue, gender and equality.
+From 1989 to 1998, she was Senior Research Fellow and Deputy Director of the Institute for Public Policy Research (IPPR).
+From 1998 to 2004, she was Director of Health Policy at the King's Fund; and from 2005 to 2008, she led the Healthcare Commission's work on engaging patients and the public.

 Her publications during this period covered a wide spread of topics, including the potential of citizens' juries, the politics of gender, social rights, and inequalities in health.

-In 2000 Coote was appointed a member of the UK Sustainable Development Commission, which she held until shortly before 2010 when the SDC was abolished by the incoming Coalition government in the "bonfire of quangos".
-With her brief as Commissioner for Health she linked health issues with broader sustainable development concerns.
+In 2000, Coote was appointed a member of the UK Sustainable Development Commission, which role she held until shortly before 2010, when the SDC was abolished by the incoming Coalition government in the "bonfire of quangos".
+With her brief as Commissioner for Health, she linked health issues with broader sustainable development concerns.